 The beaches are a common place for crime in Pointe Noire.
 Avoid going to the beaches at night, and keep your valuables safe and never leave them on a towel at the beach.
 Try to avoid the market areas after dark as well.

-While there are no laws against homosexuality in the Republic of the Congo, many local and visiting LGBTQ travelers have faced discrimination and harassment.
+While there are no laws against homosexuality in the Republic of the Congo, many local and visiting LGBTQ+ travelers have faced discrimination and harassment.

 For your own personal safety, keep public displays of affection to a minimum, and avoid talking about sexual orientation to avoid causing offense.

 Roads in Brazzaville are relatively well maintained.
-If you want to travel south from the capital, you should consider flying, as roads and train travel from Brazzaville to Pointe Noire is not recommended for safety concerns.
+If you want to travel south from the capital, you should consider flying, as road and train travel from Brazzaville to Pointe Noire is not recommended for safety concerns.

 There is a well-paved highway to go north towards the city of Ouesso.

 The Republic of the Congo experiences two rainy seasons, the first from February–May and again from September–December.
-During the rainy season, non-primary roads are not reliable, and maybe inaccessible, so be prepared for significant delays if you are traveling during these seasons.
+During the rainy season, non-primary roads are not reliable, and may be inaccessible, so be prepared for significant delays if you are traveling during these seasons.

 Traveling by bus is not recommended, and while there are no registered taxi companies in Brazzaville or Pointe-Noire, taxis are required to have an operator permit, but many are privately-owned operators.
 There have not been any reported incidents with casual use of taxis in Brazzaville or Pointe Noire, however, here are a few tips for safe travel and use of taxis in Congo:

-Although terrorism has not been a recent problem in the ROC, a former rebel group called the Ninjas reside in the Pool region, specifically in and around the village of Kinkala.
+Although terrorism has not been a recent problem in the ROC, a former rebel group called the Ninjas resides in the Pool region, specifically in and around the village of Kinkala.
 Although they do not specifically target travelers, they sometimes set up roadblocks for highway robberies.